Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 </ul>
 {{site.data.alerts.end}}

-<a id="qumulo-support"></a>
 ### Qumulo-Support
-This is a static role that provides recommended privileges for the Qumulo Care Team to access and support your cluster.
+This role is suitable for members of the Qumulo Care Team who access and support your Qumulo cluster.
-It grants the following privileges:

-* Read access to most cluster configuration endpoints
-* Action privileges for debugging integrations with external services, including AD, LDAP, and DNS
-* Limited write privileges, including `DEBUG`, to access and modify internal debugging features

-{% include note.html content="File-level data access is not included in the default `Qumulo-Support` role." %}

-{% include note.html content="The `Qumulo-Support` role might change between certain releases of Qumulo Core to match the Qumulo Care Team's best recommendations for privileges needed to support you quickly and efficiently." %}

-When you register your cluster with Nexus, Qumulo Core creates an assignment to this role for the special identifier `qumulosupport:everyone`.
-The Qumulo Care Team uses this identifier when accessing your cluster through Nexus Remote Support.
-For more information, see [Enabling Nexus Remote Support](../monitoring-and-metrics/enabling-nexus-remote-support.html).

 {{site.data.alerts.important}}
 <ul>
+  <li>The built-in <code>Qumulo-Support</code> RBAC role doesn't include file-level access to your cluster's data.</li>
-  <li>You can delete the assignment that Qumulo Core creates when you register your cluster with Nexus.
-However, deleting the assignment removes all privileges that the Qumulo Care Team has to support your cluster.</li>
+  <li>When you <a href="../monitoring-and-metrics/enabling-nexus-remote-support.html">register your Qumulo cluster with Nexus to enable Remote Support</a>, Qumulo Core adds and assigns the <code>qumulosupport:everyone</code> trustee to the <code>Qumulo-Support</code> RBAC role.
+Although you can delete this assignment or assign other roles to the trustee, this removes all the permissions that the Qumulo Care Team requires to support your Qumulo cluster.</li>
-  <li>To grant the Qumulo Care Team a different set of privileges, create a custom RBAC role and assign the special identifier <code>qumulosupport:everyone</code> to the custom role.</li>
+  <li>To grant the Qumulo Care Team a custom set of privileges, <a href="#custom-roles">create a custom RBAC role</a> and assign the <code>qumulosupport:everyone</code> trustee to your custom role.</li>
-  <li>If you manage the Qumulo Care Team's access manually by using a custom RBAC role, monitor changes to the static <code>Qumulo-Support</code> role in future Qumulo Core releases.
-Consider applying these changes to your custom RBAC role as well.</li>
+  <li>If you manage the Qumulo Care Team's access to your cluster by using a custom RBAC role, review any changes to the built-in `Qumulo-Support` role after upgrading your Qumulo cluster and apply these changes to your customer RBAC role.</li>
 </ul>
 {{site.data.alerts.end}}

+Users with this role have:

+* Read-only permissions for REST API endpoints that control cluster configuration
+* Permission for REST API endpoints that help debug integration with external services (such as Active Directory, LDAP, and DNS)
+* Write permissions (including `DEBUG` REST APIs) for internal debugging features

 ## Custom Roles
 For information about managing RBAC and creating custom roles by using the `qq` CLI, see the following sections in the {{site.guides.cli}}: